A woman uses both hands to touch her neck. She looks worried.

 Struggling to breathe can be frightening, but that's what people with vocal cord dysfunction, or VCD, face on a regular basis.
 VCD can also impact the quality of your voice, making communication more difficult.
 If severe, these episodes may land a patient in the emergency room, which can be deeply alarming for both the patient and their loved ones.

-“Imagine your vocal cords are two small doors,” said Katelyn Swiader, CCC-SLP, speech pathologist at Macon & Joan Brock Virginia Health Sciences at Old Dominion University EVMS Medical Group Ear, Nose & Throat Surgeons.
+“Imagine your vocal cords are two small doors,” said Katelyn Swiader, CCC-SLP, speech pathologist at Macon & Joan Brock Virginia Health Sciences EVMS Medical Group at Old Dominion University Ear, Nose & Throat Surgeons.
 “When you breathe normally, your vocal cords act like tiny doors that open wide to let air flow into your lungs.
 These doors stay open when you breathe out too.”

 However, when these doors – your vocal cords – close unexpectedly during an inhalation, what results is Vocal Cord Dysfunction, or VCD.
 This is unlike asthma, which affects breathing due to narrowed airways.